-Before deciding to become a member, we encourage you at least to attend one of our Newcomer Gatherings, usually held on the first Sunday of the month at 12:15 p.m. in our sanctuary.
+Before deciding to become a member, we encourage you at least to attend one of our Newcomer Gatherings, usually held once a month at 11:40 p.m. in our sanctuary.

 We also encourage you to attend Sunday morning worship services for a while.